 - Congratulations, your Discord server is finally deleted.

-How to transfer Discord server ownership?
+How to transfer ownership on Discord?

 Transferring Discord server ownership is a fair practice if you want to take some time off that Discord server and no longer manage it.
 It’s okay if you delete an inactive Discord server.
 But deleting an active server that you no longer want to be a part of is considered rude.
 In that case, Discord gives you an option to transfer its ownership to another member of that server.
 Here is how to do it.